Friday, October 6, 2023

 In 2023, a Pew Research Poll showed that 65% of Americans said that it is not necessary to believe in God to be a moral person.
 The remaining 34% said that a person must believe in God to be moral.
 Pew noted that these percentages varied by the strength of religious and political affiliation, and age.
 Responses across all other countries surveyed, averaged near the American results, but with a wide range, generally depending upon relative wealth and the degree of religious conservatism.
 In earlier polls, Pew noted that majorities in many countries considered that belief in God was necessary for morality.
 Those majorities were strongest in poorer countries.

 Like the political polling, Pew’s results over time show a growing acceptance of atheism in America.
 In general, there has been a two-decade trend of increasing acceptance of atheism.
-Nevertheless, there is still a strong core of people who believe that atheists are intrinsically immoral people, representing about one-third of the population.
+Nevertheless, there is still a strong core of people, representing about one-third of the population, who believe that atheists are intrinsically immoral people.

 Social Science